pycontribs/mk/docs/README.md

 that makes it easier for someone to contribute.

 Some projects are less affected than others.
-That is usually related to how well do the potential contributors know the practices used by the project.
+That is usually related to how well the potential contributors know the practices used by the project.
 Still, if your project has a wide range of uses, you will quickly discover that newbie contributors may hit a knowledge wall.
 Such a barrier will likely prevent most of them from becoming active contributors.
 The remaining ones will flood the